sta199-fa20-002/website/content/syllabus/index.md

 The last component of participation will be based on periodic team feedback about each team member's overall contribution to labs and the project.

-### Statistics Experiences - UPDATE
+### Statistics Experiences

-During the course of the semester, we will have periodic brief opportunities for you to reflect on data science, in order to provide you a space to be creative and think about how what you have learned may apply to society and your own experiences.
+During the course of the semester, there will be periodic opportunties for you to experience statistics and data science outside of the classroom.
+The goal of these experiences are for you to think about how the material you're learning in the course can connect with your experiences and society at large.

 ## Grading